Who wants to bet on a goalless match? Who likes to root for a boring 0-0?

 Amateurs bettors first bet with emotion and then justify the choice with logic.

-Bookmakers know that very well.
+Bookmakers know this very well.

-Well, it doesn’t end there.
+Well, it does not end there.

 Have you ever heard of them?